OctopusDeploy/OctoProduct/chapter1.md

 ![](release.png "width=500")

+*The saved release version.*

-Click the **DEPLOY TO DEVELOPMENT...** button to being the process of deploying the release to the development environment.
+Click the **DEPLOY TO DEVELOPMENT...** button to begin the process of deploying the release to the development environment.
 You will be presented with advanced options to change how the release is deployed, but we will accept the default values.

 Click the **DEPLOY** button to deploy the database to the Kubernetes cluster in the development environment.
 After a few moments, the deployment will complete successfully, and our Postgres database will be running in the development environment:

 ![](deployment-logs.png "width=500")

+*The completed Postgres database deployment.*

 ## Deploying the frontend application